gutschilla/elixir-pdf-generator/README.md

 ```

 If you want to use a locally-installed chromium in **RELEASES** (think `mix
-release`), alter your mixfile to let make take care of comilation and
+release`), alter your mixfile to let `make` take care of compilation and
 dependency-fetching:

 ```Elixir